-7) Cash Cost and All-in-Sustaining Cost ("AISC") for Mercedes
+Cash Cost and All-in-Sustaining Cost ("AISC") for Mercedes

 Cash Cost and AISC are financial measures that do not have any prescribed meaning by IFRS and therefore, may not be comparable to similar measures presented by other companies.
-The Company has adopted the practice of calculating a performance measure consisting of the net cost of producing an ounce of gold after deducting revenues gained from silver by-product production.
-Gold Cash Cost and AISC are calculated net of credits for realized silver revenues and are calculated per ounce of gold sold.
+The Company has adopted the practice of calculating a performance measure consisting of the net cost of producing an ounce of g old equivalent, meaning gold ounces plus the gold equivalent of silver ounces, after deducting revenues gained from silver by-product production.
+Gold Equivalent Cash Cost and Gold Equivalent AISC are calculated net of credits for realized silver revenues and are calculated per ounce of gold sold.
+The Company adds the governmental royalty of 0.5% for special mining law and adjustments for finished goods related to increase or decrease in remaining inventory to the cost of production.